-The newly released Evolving Economy - COVID 2020 Q2 Data is available in the IMPLAN application as Data Year COVID 2020-Q2.
+The newly released Evolving Economy - COVID 2020 Q2 Data and the Evolving Economy - COVID 2020 Q3 Data is available in the IMPLAN application as Data Years COVID 2020-Q2 and COVID 2020-Q3.
 This article will cover selecting the new dataset and considerations for using it in your economic studies.

 So we know that 2020 hasn’t been a typical year.
 The data for 2020 is no exception.
-Our Data Team put together an annualized dataset based on the second quarter of 2020: when COVID hit the world.
-So the entirety of the dataset looks at how the whole year would look based on the start of the pandemic.
+Our Data Team put together an annualized dataset based on the second and third quarters of 2020: when COVID hit the world.
+So the entirety of the dataset looks at how the whole year would look based on these two quarters of the year.

 The data is seasonally adjusted.
 Industries that employ more folks in the summer months are better represented in their employment for 2020.
 We also know that some of these Industries were the hardest hit with layoffs and furloughs: restaurants, airlines, and other tourism related fields, for example.